 (d) Create and maintain REC trading accounts for REC Trading Program participants;

-(e) Determine the annual Solar Renewable Portfolio Standard (SRPS) requirement for each Retail Entity in Texas using the formulas set forth in this Section;

-(f) On a quarterly basis, award RECs or Compliance Premiums earned by REC generators based on verified MWh production data;
+(e) On a quarterly basis, award RECs earned by REC generators based on verified MWh production data;

-(g) Verify that Retail Entities meet annual SREC compliance requirements;

-(h) Retire RECs or Compliance Premiums as directed by REC Trading Program participants;
+(f) Retire RECs or Compliance Premiums as directed by REC Trading Program participants;

-(i) Retire RECs or Compliance Premiums as they expire;
+(g) Retire RECs or Compliance Premiums as they expire;

-(j) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;
+(h) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;

-(k) Make public a list of REC Account Holders with contact information (e-mail, address, and telephone number) so as to facilitate REC or Compliance Premium trading;
+(i) Make public a list of REC Account Holders with contact information (e-mail, address, and telephone number) so as to facilitate REC or Compliance Premium trading;

-(l) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);
+(j) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);

-(m) Conduct a REC Trading Program Settlement process annually;
+(k) Conduct a REC Trading Program Settlement process annually;

-(n) File an annual report with the PUCT as specified in subsection (h)(11) of P.U.C.
+(l) File an annual report with the PUCT as specified in subsection (h)(11) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program;

-(o) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;
+(m) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;

-(p) Compute and apply a revised Capacity Conversion Factor (CCF) (as described in Section 14.9.2, Capacity Conversion Factor);

-(q) Audit MWh production data from certified REC generating facilities;
+(n) Audit MWh production data from certified REC generating facilities;

-(r) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis;
+(o) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis; and

-(s) Post a list of Facility Identification Numbers, and the associated renewable energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website; and
+(p) Post a list of Facility Identification Numbers, and the associated renewable energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website.

-(t) Receive, implement and protect the confidentiality of Electric Service Identifiers (ESI IDs), identity of Retail Electric Provider (REP), and consumption data associated with transmission-level Customers that choose to have their Load excluded from the SRPS calculation consistent with Section 14.5.3, End-Use Customers, and subsection (f) of P.U.C.
-Subst.
-R. 25.173.

 14.3.2 Attributes of Renewable Energy Credits and Compliance Premiums